 - Building friendships with other parents of children at pre-school

 We have an open door policy at Twiggs Lane Pre-school and welcome any help or suggestions and ideas to improve our practices.
 Family members who express an interest in helping out will be asked to complete a DBS check.

 At Twiggs we operate a key person system.
 This means that each member of the pre-school staff has a group of children for whom they complete observations, assessments and planning for the child

 Your child’s key person will be appointed before they start, however, all staff work together to help your child to settle and ensure that the resources pre-school provides are right for your child’s needs and interests.

-Any information you can give us about your child’s needs, activities, interests and achievements will enable us to identify their stage of progress, which in turn will help the staff to decide how to help your child move into the next stage.
+Any information you can give us about your child’s needs, activities, interests and achievements will enable us to identify their stage of development, which in turn will help the staff to decide how to help your child move into the next stage of their learning journey.

 The Pre-school’s timetable and routines

 Twiggs Lane Pre-school believes that care and education are equally important in the experience which we offer children.
 The routines and activities that make up the pre-school’s session are provided in ways that: